skip to Main Content

 Acts 2:42: “And they devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers.”

 The argument is made: “We have teaching from the Bible (the apostles’ teaching), we have fellowship online, we break bread (in our way), and we pray.
-Therefore, we are a church according to Acts 2:42.”
+Therefore, we are a assembly according to Acts 2:42.”

 1. Acts 2:42 is Descriptive, Not Exhaustively Prescriptive.

-The four activities in Acts 2:42 are the vital signs of a healthy church body, but they do not describe the skeleton—the essential structural framework that gives the body its form.
+The four activities in Acts 2:42 are the vital signs of a healthy assembled body, but they do not describe the skeleton—the essential structural framework that gives the body its form.
 The skeleton is provided by the prescriptive texts on eldership.

 2. The “Prayers” in Context Reinforce Physical Gathering.